 - Damsel in Distress: Turns out that the Wonderland princess is being held captive by the Jabberwocky.

-- Digging to China: No one digs a hole, but a brief scene shows that Australia is upside-down.
+- Digging to China: No one digs a hole, but a brief scene shows that China is upside-down.

 - Emergency Impersonation: After trying to find the princess, but finding a girl who looks just like her, they have Alice pretend to be the princess while the search continues.